bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Comments are now cached.
 This will help to limit number of requests to the database, load comments faster & help people who have limited resource environments
-* Now all avatars are copped = faster load of comments and less disc space it takes (existing avatar will be enhanced automatically for you), #149
+* From now on, plugin will crop original avatar from social into smaller version, which will increase loading speed of comment and take less disc space (existing avatar will be enhanced automatically for you), #149
 * Converted sorting dropdown to multi dropdown.
 Now it has sorting option & logout link.
 When user is guest, it only has sorting options, #145
-* When user registered via default WordPress form, and the same user is trying to authenticate using social, he will see error message that he need to use regular login form in this case, #143
+* When user registered via default WordPress form, and the same user is trying to authenticate using via social (using same email), he will see error message that he needs to use regular login form in this case, #143
 * Small cosmetic style changes

 **Fixes:**